Platelet-derived growth factor

-Recombinant PDGF is used in medicine to help heal chronic ulcers and in orthopedic surgery and periodontics as an alternative to bone autograft to stimulate bone regeneration and repair.
+Recombinant PDGF is used in medicine to help heal chronic ulcers, to heal ocular surface diseases and in orthopedic surgery and periodontics as an alternative to bone autograft to stimulate bone regeneration and repair.

 Types and classification

 There are five different isoforms of PDGF that activate cellular response through two different receptors.
 Known ligands include: PDGF-AA (PDGFA), -BB (PDGFB), -CC (PDGFC), and -DD (PDGFD), and -AB (a PDGFA and PDGFB heterodimer).
 The ligands interact with the two tyrosine kinase receptor monomers, PDGFRα (PDGFRA) and -Rβ (PDGFRB).
 The PDGF family also includes a few other members of the family, including the VEGF sub-family.

 Mechanisms

 The receptor for PDGF, PDGFR is classified as a receptor tyrosine kinase (RTK), a type of cell surface receptor.
 Two types of PDGFRs have been identified: alpha-type and beta-type PDGFRs.
 The alpha type binds to PDGF-AA, PDGF-BB and PDGF-AB, whereas the beta type PDGFR binds with high affinity to PDGF-BB and PDGF-AB.

 PDGF binds to the PDGFR ligand binding pocket located within the second and third immunoglobulin domains.
 Upon activation by PDGF, these receptors dimerise, and are "switched on" by auto-phosphorylation of several sites on their cytosolic domains, which serve to mediate binding of cofactors and subsequently activate signal transduction, for example, through the PI3K pathway or through reactive oxygen species (ROS)-mediated activation of the STAT3 pathway.
 Downstream effects of this include regulation of gene expression and the cell cycle.

 The role of PI3K has been investigated by several laboratories.
 Accumulating data suggests that, while this molecule is, in general, part of growth signaling complex, it plays a more profound role in controlling cell migration.

 The different ligand isoforms have variable affinities for the receptor isoforms, and the receptor isoforms may variably form hetero- or homo- dimers.
 This leads to specificity of downstream signaling.
 It has been shown that the sis oncogene is derived from the PDGF B-chain gene.
 PDGF-BB is the highest-affinity ligand for the PDGFR-beta; PDGFR-beta is a key marker of hepatic stellate cell activation in the process of fibrogenesis.